RandomSearch18/a-level-project/docs/readme.md

 However, when I enabled network throttling and visited the old version of the site (`voby` branch), the load time was much faster than I had been experiencing in the development build, and the delay caused by loading Leaflet was barely noticeable.

+I realised that the build tool I use, Vite, loads libraries in a significantly different way during development than it does in production.
+During development, the dependencies are loaded as separate, less-optimised JavaScript files, whereas during production, the dependencies are bundled together into a single file, which reduces the time taken to load the page.
+In my case, this seemed to make a significant difference when it came to loading Leaflet.

+I ran Lighthouse tests on the site before ([lighthouse-before-performance-work.json](assets/sprint-2/lighthouse-before-performance-work.json)) and after ([lighthouse-after-performance-work.json](assets/sprint-2/lighthouse-after-performance-work.json)) the change.
+The first contentful paint time dropped from 1.2 seconds to 1.1 seconds, and the time to interactive dropped from 3.1 seconds to 3.0 seconds.
+This confirms that the optimisation made a small improvement to page load times, but not a very significant one

+In conclusion, while my change has worked as intended, it was not as necessary as it first appeared.
+However, it did give me a chance to fine-tune the UI during loading, which Andrew and Ili were both happy with when I showed them.

 <div>

 <!-- Import CSS styles for VSCode's markdown preview -->